 Dateline: Belgrade, Serbia

-Unlike buying a new car – or even a house – buying a yacht is an investment of an international nature, and deciding upon the best country for yacht registration is a decision on which you need professional advice so you do not expose your assets to taxes and liabilities.
-If you go into things uneducated, your exciting new purchase might become just a hole in the water into which you pour unnecessary amounts of money.
+Unlike buying a new car – or even a house – buying a yacht is an investment of an international nature, and deciding upon the best country for yacht registration is a decision for which you need professional advice so you do not expose your assets to unnecessary taxes and liabilities.
+If you go into the process uneducated, your exciting new purchase might become just a hole in the water into which you pour unnecessary amounts of money.

-As with other international strategies, the country in which you do yacht registration can have an enormous effect on the amount of money you’ll be able to save, as well as your freedom of travel.
-You’ll learn as you read this article that some countries keep you from traveling to other jurisdictions freely, some countries charge high tax percentages or registration fees, and others do none of those things.
+As with other international strategies, the country in which you register your yacht can have an enormous effect on the amount of money you’ll be able to save, as well as your freedom of travel.
+Some countries keep you from freely traveling to other jurisdictions, others charge high tax percentages or registration fees, and others do none of those things.

-For this reason, many boat owners opt to do their yacht registration in places like the Cayman Islands to avoid the onerous taxes and regulation of the United States.
-Panama in fact, is the largest ship registry in the world, with over 9,000 ships flying its flag.
+For this reason, many boat owners opt to do their yacht registration in places like the Cayman Islands to avoid the onerous taxes and regulations of the United States and other western governments.
+Panama, with its favorable registration policies, is the largest ship registry in the world with over 9,000 ships flying its flag.

 The flag state has the responsibility to enforce regulations over vessels registered under its flag, so yacht registration under countries on the Paris Memorandum of Understanding (Paris MoU) on Port State Control’s black or gray list will come under more scrutiny in inspections.
 Because of this, a large majority of yachts are flagged in British Overseas Territories, known as the ‘Red Ensign Group’ — including Bermuda, Gibraltar and the Isle of Man.

 These countries have acceptable safety regulations for travel in EU countries, while also having more attractive tax structures than the UK.
 In fact, company tax is set at 0% in the Channel Islands, the Isle of Man, the Cayman Islands, and Bermuda.